-The Superintendent has establish guidelines for the coordinated development and submission a local plan’s components—Section A: Contacts and Certifications, Section B: Governance and Administration, Section D: Annual Budget Plan, Section E: Annual Services Plan, and required Attachments I–VII.
+The California Department of Education (CDE) has establish guidelines for the coordinated development and submission a local plan’s components—Section A: Contacts and Certifications, Section B: Governance and Administration, Section D: Annual Budget Plan, Section E: Annual Services Plan, and required Attachments I–VII.
 Regional SELPAs ensure access to special education and services for all students with disabilities residing within the geographic areas served by each plan.
-Beginning July 1, 2020, all SELPAs are required to submit a local plan, using California Department of Education (CDE)-adopted templates.
+Beginning July 1, 2020, all SELPAs are required to submit a local plan, using CDE-adopted templates.

 Forming a New Special Education Local Plan Area

-An initial SELPA local plan, Sections B–E and attachments, along with Section A must be completed and submitted with sufficient time for the CDE to approve the plan prior to the beginning of a fiscal year.
+An initial SELPA local plan, must include Section A–E and associated Attachments.
+The local plan packet must be submitted with sufficient time for the CDE to approve the plan prior to the beginning of a fiscal year.

 Local Plan Submission

-Electronically submit the SELPA local plan using the current CDE-approved templates to the CDE, Special Education Division, by email at SELPALocalPlan@cde.ca.gov.
+Electronically submit SELPA local plan sections to the CDE, Special Education Division, by email at SELPALocalPlan@cde.ca.gov.

 - Beginning July 1, 2020, a SELPA must review its local plan at least once every three years, and update the plan as needed to ensure information contained in the Governance and Administrative section remains relevant and accurate.
 (California Education Code [EC] Section 56195.9)

 - Revisions to the local plan Governance and Administration (Section B) must be reviewed by the CAC, county office of education (COE), and must be adopted by each local educational agency's (LEA’s) governing board prior to being submitted to the CDE for approval consideration.
-(EC Section 56195.1) This requirement will not be construed as a prerequisite for submitting changes to the Annual Assurances Support Plan (Section C–available by July 2021), Annual Budget Plan (Section D), or Annual Services Plan (Section E), which are contained in the local plan, but are required on an annual basis.
-Section A–Contacts and Certifications must be completed and signed by the appropriate parties and submitted with each local plan, including revisions.
+(EC Section 56195.1) This requirement will not be construed as a prerequisite for submitting changes to the Annual Budget Plan (Section D), or Annual Services Plan (Section E), which are contained in the local plan, but are required on an annual basis.
+Section A–Contacts and Certifications must be completed and signed by the appropriate parties and submitted with each local plan, including revised local plans.

-- SELPAs must complete Sections B–E and Attachments I–VII of the local plan, and Section A using the current CDE-approved templates.
-Local plans completed in any format other than the current CDE-approved templates will not be accepted for consideration of approval by the CDE.
+- SELPAs must complete Sections B, D, E and Attachments I–VII of the local plan, and Section A using the current CDE approved templates.
+Local plans completed in any format other than the current CDE approved templates will not be accepted for consideration of approval by the CDE.